1. What is Remarketing?

 4. Now, add at least 50% more to the average session duration i.e. roughly 5 minutes.

-2nd method - If you want more precise and create a tighter remarketing list, then
+Another method – If you want more precise, then

-you can see that it takes on average 7 minutes to convert a customer on the Google Merchandise store.
+You can see that it takes on average 7 minutes to convert a customer on the Google Merchandise store.
 So you can set the 7 min for your remarketing list.
-But keep in mind that if you have low traffic to your website than setting 7 min will cause very few people to be added to your remarketing list.
-You may lose lots of potential customers who are engaged with your site and likely to convert.
-My recommendation is start with 5 minutes, see the result and change it later based on your conversion data.
+But keep in mind that if you have low traffic to your website then setting 7 min will cause very few people to be added to your remarketing list and lose potential customers.
+I will recommend that in this case, you start with 5 minutes and later change it if required.
+Here I am going to set it to 3 minutes.

 How to create the Remarketing list for time spent on site –